TonyTromp/HevyConnect/README.md

 ## Features

-- Drag & drop CSV file upload
+- Drag & drop CSV file upload / download converted FIT file
-- Click-to-upload fallback
-- Automatic download of converted FIT files
 - Processes the last activity from the CSV file
 - Option to include or exclude detailed sets in the FIT file
 - View and inspect FIT file contents